rathak18/rathak18/README.md

 - 👯 I’m looking to collaborate on javascript develoment projects.
 - 🤔 I’m looking for help with DSA
 - 💬 Ask me about DSA
-- 📫 How to reach me: https://www.linkedin.com/in/rajendra-pathak-083131a0/
+- 📫 How to reach me: [Linkedln] https://www.linkedin.com/in/rajendra-pathak-083131a0/
 - 😄 Pronouns:  he/him
 - ⚡ Fun fact: i have so much ideas...
 -->